intel/sawr/sawr_hardware/ASSEMBLY.md

     using cable management clips and/or cable ties.

      * Note that the USB3.0 plug on the UP Board is fragile and can be broken off easily (guess how we know this...).
-Avoid puitting vertical pressure on this cable.
+Avoid putting vertical pressure on this cable.
 It is strongly advised to provide strain relief on the cable protruding from this port in particular.